aldolammel/Arma-3-Playable-Area-Control-Script/README.md

 # Arma 3 / PAC: Playable Area Control v1.7
 >*Dependencies: none.*

-PAC is a simple script for ARMA 3 that controls the map limits for players in multiplayer, preventing players from leaving the mission area allowed by the mission editor.
-Designed for dedicated and hosted servers, doesn't matter what mods are loaded or not.
+PAC is a script for ARMA 3 that provides a full solution to control the map limits for players in multiplayer (Coop, PvP, TvT), preventing players from leaving the mission area.

 Creation concept: to be super easy to implement and customize, compatible with any mainstream mod, and functional for all types of servers: coop missions, PvP, and TvT.